This course can be tailored to your needs for private, onsite delivery at your location.

 - Course Outline

-1. Identification and SOC operations
+Part 1: Identification and SOC operations

-Discover how to create an incident response policy that gives an organization the ability and authority to respond to any incident without unnecessary delay cause by seeking executive approval when time is of the essence.
+Discover how to create an incident response policy that gives an organization the ability and authority to respond to any incident without unnecessary delay caused by seeking executive approval when the time is of the essence.
 Create an incident response team by identifying the proper skill sets required to effectively implement a planned response.

-3. Preparing to Handle an Incident
+Part 3: Preparing to Handle an Incident

-Timely and effective response requires pre-action planning, training and preparation.
+Timely and effective response requires pre-action planning, training, and preparation.
 Students will learn how to create action plans that will be executed when a crisis is discovered.
 These action plans need trained staff and the correct resources in order to be effective.
 Discover the training and resource requirements that will make your incident response team effective during a crisis.

-4. Incident Detection and Analysis Phase
+Part 4: Incident Detection and Analysis Phase

 A thorough understanding of attack vectors will allow security personnel to correlate precursors and indicators and allow this correlation process to lead to early identification of the most critical potential security events.
 By using the proper identification and prioritization techniques taught in class, students will be able to accurately begin to document the incident while initiating the correct containment strategy.

-5. Containment, Eradication and Recovery Phase
+Part 5: Containment, Eradication and Recovery Phase

-6. Lessons Learned and Post Incident Activity
+Part 6: Lessons Learned and Post Incident Activity

 After the incident is over and all systems are recovered to full operational status, learn how to analyze the response process for future process improvement.
 Discover how to perform root cause analysis that will identify the process failure that allowed the incident to occur in the first place.
 Use that root cause analysis to modify corporate procedures to defend against future problems.